-ON THIS PAGE: You will find out more about what factors increase the chance of this type of tumor.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+ON THIS PAGE: You will find out more about the factors that increase the chance of developing this type of tumor.
+To see other pages, use the menu on the side of your screen.

-A risk factor is anything that increases a person’s chance of developing cancer.
-Although risk factors often influence the development of cancer, most do not directly cause cancer.
-Some people with several risk factors never develop cancer, while others with no known risk factors do.
+A risk factor is anything that increases a person’s chance of developing a tumor.
+Although risk factors often influence the development of a Wilms tumor, most do not directly cause it.
+Some children with several risk factors never develop a tumor, while others with no known risk factors do.

 Most often, Wilms tumor is not inherited, but there can be genetic reasons for the tumor’s development.

-- Children with WAGR syndrome, a condition that causes a number of birth defects, have a 33% chance of developing Wilms tumor.
+Children with WAGR syndrome, a condition that causes a number of birth defects, have a 33% chance of developing Wilms tumor.
 WAGR stands for Wilms tumor, aniridia (no iris in the eye), genitourinary abnormalities (changes to the reproductive and urinary organs) or gonadoblastoma (a rare tumor of the reproductive organs), and mental retardation.

-- Boys with Deny-Drash syndrome, a condition in which the male sex organs do not develop correctly, have a higher risk of developing Wilms tumor.
+Boys with Deny-Drash syndrome, a condition in which the male sex organs do not develop correctly, have a higher risk of developing Wilms tumor.

-- A small number of children with Wilms tumor have a relative in their family with the disease.
+A small number of children with Wilms tumor have a relative in their family with the disease.